Trying new things…

 That’s a great question!
 I just found myself in the same position.
-A few years ago I bought an expensive name brand mattress that felt great in the store… and slowly started killing me.
-When l I reinjured my back this past summer and it just wouldn’t heal, I began to suspect my mattress.
+A few years ago I bought an expensive name-brand mattress that felt great in the store… and slowly started to kill me.
+When I reinjured my back this past summer and it just wouldn’t heal, I began to suspect my mattress.
 A few weeks ago my suspicions were confirmed when I stayed in a hotel for a few nights, and my back pain got a lot better… until I got home.
-So it’s time for a new mattress!
+So it was time for a new mattress!

-So many mattress options confront us that it’s no wonder patients ask me which mattress they should buy.
+So many mattress options confront us that it’s no wonder my patients ask me which mattress they should buy.
 Soft, firm or something in between?
-Inner spring, memory foam, latex, air or some combination?
+Innerspring, memory foam, latex, air or some combination?
 Pillowtop or customer topper or feather bed?
 And just how much does a good mattress cost?
-Just like televisions (or wedding dresses), mattress models start around $500 but the scale goes up to premium models costing more than $5000!
+Just like televisions (or wedding dresses), mattress models start around $500 but the scale goes up to premium models costing more than $5,000!
 And no one mattress works for everybody: it’s a very personal choice.

-So here is the skinny: the first and best way to narrow down your options is to consider your sleeping position.
-There are basically three sleeping positions, the stomach, side and back, and which position you use helps determines what level of mattress firmness you should aim for.
+So here’s the skinny: the first and best way to narrow down your options is to consider your sleeping position.
+There are basically three sleeping positions to help determine what level of mattress firmness you should aim for: the stomach, the side, and the back.
 Everything else is down to budget and preference.

-Stomach sleeping: just stop.
-Stop it right now.
+Stop it right now!
 Sleeping on your stomach puts additional strain on your spine, especially at the lower back and neck.
-If you insist on sleeping on your stomach, choose a soft pillow but a firm mattress to support your body.
+But, if you insist on sleeping on your stomach, choose a soft pillow but a firm mattress to support your body.

-Side sleeping: the most popular sleeping position, and the most optimal for spinal health.
-I sleep on my side myself.
-People with low back or hip pain my find it comfortable to sleep with a pillow between the knees.
+Also the most popular sleeping position.
+I sleep on my side for that matter.
+People with low back or hip pain may find it comfortable to sleep with a pillow between the knees.
 People with shoulder pain who like this position will prefer a softer mattress.
 I’d recommend a firm pillow but a soft to medium mattress for these sleepers, one that will conform to the body’s natural curves and pressure points.
-A firm mattress will press into the hips and shoulders and create pressure.
+A firm mattress will press into the hips and shoulders to create pressure.

-After you’ve thought about your sleeping position and desired firmness, other elements to consider include the type of mattress and the material it’s made from, as well as the warranty on such a pricey purchase.
+After you’ve thought about your sleeping position and desired firmness, another element to consider is the type of mattress and the material it’s made from.

-Inner Spring: the plain old-fashioned mattress.
+The plain old-fashioned mattress.
 These can range from soft to firm.
-Most innersprings these days are pillow top mattresses (I think so you won’t be able to flip it when it starts to sag and you’ll have to buy a new one).
+Most innerspring mattresses these days are pillowtop mattresses, probably so you won’t be able to flip it when it starts to sag forcing you to buy a new one.
 The classic innerspring is perennially popular, but you can also find hybrids with memory foam or gels.

 Many people would prefer to find an environmentally friendly mattress.
 There are many options available, from latex to wool blends, and they can vary quite a bit.
 Most green options will be found at local vendors, so if that interests you make sure you do a local web search to find vendors in your area.